Seteeri/Particle/doc/PREMISE.md

 http://web.mit.edu/6.933/www/Symbolics.pdf

 Despite its tragic history, I believe Lisp's homoiconic nature, arguably the only defining feature of Lisp left, is possibly the key to a better interface.
 Not to mention, the Lisp ecosystem never strayed far from its original academic/scientific niche, so maybe its worth a shot to apply its principles to a general audience (not counting Apple's NewtonOS and Dylan).
+Last but not least, I don't think Lisp was ever meant to be operated on with a text editor and has always held its true power back...

 # The Solution